 Fleas can come from a next door neighbor’s dog or cat.
-They’re usually spread through intermediary urban wildlife, such as opossums or raccoons.
-Feral animals enter into infested yards, acquire fleas, and eventually spread eggs throughout the neighborhood.
+Urban wildlife, such as opossums or raccoons, act as intermediaries in spreading fleas from home to home.
+They enter into an infested yard, acquire fleas, and eventually spread eggs throughout the neighborhood.

 Flea Infestations Spread through Eggs

 Most flea infestations begin as eggs in the host’s environment.
 Animals first acquire fleas after the eggs mature and adults emerge from cocoons.
 It’s rare for adult fleas to transfer between hosts.
 For example, they don’t often jump from one cat to another.

 Flea eggs are continually laid on infested animals, dropping out of their fur within a few hours.
 The eggs fall into the environment, getting distributed wherever the animal wanders.
 However, the eggs get clustered in areas where the host regularly feeds, rests, or sleeps.